apify/apify-docs/sources/academy/platform/expert_scraping_with_apify/solutions/using_api_and_client.md

 The one main difference is that the Apify client automatically uses [**exponential backoff**](/api/client/js#retries-with-exponential-backoff) to deal with errors.

-**Q: How do you pass input when running an actor or task via API?**
+**Q: How do you pass input when running an Actor or task via API?**

 **A:** The input should be passed into the **body** of the request when running an actor/task via API.